glashcow/MidiPolySynth/README.md

 # MidiPolySynth

+- Moved wavetable to its own file, but trying to implement a queue of synthvoices for voice stealing is not working as I though.

 - Using the juce filter just so I have one.
 Need to make one myself.

 - Slider mixing between square and saw.